SumoLogic/sumologic-documentation/docs/dashboards-new/share-dashboards-outside-org.md

 ## Enable the Sumo Logic policy

-In this step you enable sharing of dashboards outside your organization.
-You must have Admin privileges to enable the policy.
+In this step, you enable sharing of dashboards outside your organization.
+You must have admin privileges to enable the policy.

 1. Go to **Administration** > **Security** > **Policies**.
 1. Select the **Enable** check box for **Share Dashboards Outside of the Organization**.